KNOW-AI-UH/KNOW-AI-UH.github.io/research.md

 To achieve these goals, we leverage High Performance Computing (HPC) to build and refine LLM methods, and a critical mass of international collaboration with collaborators who bring complementary expertise and resources.

+###  AI-Enhanced Knowledge Management in Business
+We aim at designing state-of-the-art LLMs for processing large collections of documents, with practical focus and clear societal or business impacts.
+The focus is in combining structured and unstructured data, i.e. internal company documents and knowledge bases that can be used to make a tailored application for a specific business.

 <!--
 ## Seminar
 ...